-A student's track plan must be approved by the Department's Major Advisor by submitting a Track Coursework Plan (the "green sheet") available from the BE office or the back page of this handbook.
-Seeking approval for the track plan should occur in the first semester after admission to major status and before starting the track sequence.
-Students who have not submitted a track sheet by the middle of the semester immediately following their admission will not be allowed to register for the following semester Bioengineering courses.
+A student's track plan must be approved by the Department's Major Advisor by submitting a Track Coursework Plan via the BME Undergraduate web site (http://ugforms.bioen.utah.edu/) Seeking approval for the track plan should occur in the first semester after admission to major status and before starting the track sequence.
+Students who have not applied for track approval by the middle of the semester immediately following their admission may not be allowed to register for the following semester Bioengineering courses.